-At the initial HBU enrollment, each student receives an ID card.
-The ID card is validated in the Office of Financial Services each quarter when the student registers for classes.
-The card includes the name and color photo of the student and a bar code which indicates the permanent student number (H#).
-Replacement ID cards cost \$5 and may be obtained from the Office of Student Affairs.
+At the initial HBU enrollment, each student receives an ID card with student's student number (H#).
+Replacement ID cards may be obtained from the Office of Student Life in M.D.
+Anderson Student Center for a nominal charge.

-The student ID card is used in a variety of ways, including, but not limited to 1) admittance to computer labs, 2) library resource checkout, 3) dining services (meal plan or declining balance), 4) University Bookstore book buy-back, 5) services at the Student Health Clinic, 6) attendance at Convocation, 7) use of the Wellness Center, and 8) admission to HBU regular season home athletic events.
+The student ID card is used in a variety of ways, including, but not limited to 1) admittance to computer labs, 2) library resource checkout, 3) dining services (meal plan or declining balance), 4) University Bookstore book buy-back, 5) services at the Student Health Clinic, 6) attendance at Convocation, 7) Wellness Center access, and 8) admission to HBU regular season home athletic events.

-At any time on campus, students must furnish satisfactory identification upon the request of a faculty member, administrative official, or police officer.
+Upon request, students must furnish satisfactory identification to University staff, faculty members, administrative officials, and/or police officers.
 The Student ID card is the official means of identification.
 Falsification or misuse of this card is considered a violation of University policy.